Why you should add Florence to your Indie/RTW trip

 - Any city that can lay claim to a title like "Cradle of the Renaissance" is going to be worth spending a little time in.

 - If you like art - even a teeny tiny bit - you'll love Florence.
 You'll be able to see a roomful of Botticellis at the Uffizi, Michelangelo's masterpiece the David at the Accademia, and Donatello's earlier David (the one that inspired a young Michelangelo) at the Bargello.

 - Be warned that these museums are notorious for their long lines during the tourist high season, so either book your ticket in advance (online or by phone) or plan to get up at the crack of dawn to get in line.
 Otherwise you could be faced with a several-hour wait - which is a pretty lousy way to spend your holiday.
 Travel smart and you won't end up traveling frustrated.

-- It might feel a little chaotic and lack some of that charm you were expecting to find (it is Tuscany, after all), but remember that even though Florence is a tourist Mecca it's also still a real Italian city where people live and work.
+- It might feel a little chaotic and lack some of that charm you were expecting to find (it is Tuscany, after all), but remember that even though Florence is a tourist Mecca, it's also still a real Italian city where people live and work.
 If you can stick mainly to the pedestrian areas, you won't be too shocked at the cars and scooters zipping by.

-Peretola Airport is close to Florence, and is far less commonly used than the giant airports in Rome and Milan.
-This can make it a great alternative, although it's likely to be a bit more expensive to fly in and out of.
+Peretola Airport is close to Florence, but many fly into Rome or Milan then take a bus or train to Florence.
+Flying into Florence itself can make it a great alternative, although it's likely to be a bit more expensive to fly in and out of.
 To get around this, you might look into flying into London or Paris first and then catching a flight on a low-cost airline into Florence.
 You can also compare airfare to Florence

-are the choice for budget travelers, but Florence has it all - check around and you might even find a great deal on a budget hotel right in the center of things.
+are the choice for budget travelers, but Florence has it all, so check around and you might even find a great deal on a budget hotel right in the center of things.